Thermal hydrolysis

-Thermal hydrolysis is a process used for treating industrial waste, municipal solid waste and sewage sludge.
+Thermal hydrolysis is a process used for treating industrial waste, municipal solid waste and sewage sludge by applying heat and rapid lowering of pressure.
+It is used to sterilize the waste stream and produce fertilizer, biogas, and other useful products.
+It was first deployed in 1996.

 Description

 Thermal hydrolysis is a two-stage process combining high-pressure boiling of waste or sludge followed by a rapid decompression.
 This combined action sterilizes the sludge and makes it more biodegradable, which improves digestion performance.
 Sterilization destroys pathogens in the sludge resulting in it exceeding the stringent requirements for land application (agriculture).

 In addition, the treatment adjusts the rheology to such an extent that loading rates to sludge anaerobic digesters can be doubled, and also dewaterability of the sludge is significantly improved.
 The first full-scale application of this process for sewage sludge was installed in Hamar, Norway in 1996.
 Since then, there have been over 30 additional installations globally.

 Commercial application at a sewage treatment plant

 Sewage treatment plants, such as Blue Plains in Washington, D.C., USA, have adopted thermal hydrolysis of sewage sludge in order to produce commercially valuable products (such as electricity and high quality biosolid fertilizers) out of the wastewater.
 The full-scale commercial application of thermal hydrolysis enables the plant to utilize the solids portion of the wastewater to make power and fine fertilizer directly from sewage waste.